KxSystems/mqtt/docs/reference.md

 >
 > Where
 >
 > 1. `kqos` is set to 1.
-The broker/client will deliver the message at least once, with confirmation required.
+The broker/client will deliver the message at least once, with ack messages required.
 > 2. `kret` is set to `0b`.
 Messages are not retained after sending.